Justin-Kuchmy/BikeShop/README.md

 ## Architecture
 ![UML Diagram of Bikeshop Architecture](https://github.com/Justin-Kuchmy/BikeShop/blob/main/Screenshots/UMLDiagram.PNG)

-## Getting Started
-To access the Bikeshop website, simply navigate to [www.justinKuchmy.com](http://www.JustinKuchmy.com) in your web browser.
-No further setup is required as the website is ready for use.
-*Domain Registered, to be updated soon*

 ## Contact
 If you have any questions, feedback, or issues, please feel free to reach out to me at [Jukuchmy@gmail.com](mailto:Jukuchmy@gmail.com).